bnb-chain/bnb-chain.github.io/docs/bcfusion/users/new-stake.md

 - Click `Redelegate` to shift your stake to a different validator.

-Note: A redelegation fee applies to discourage frequent switching between validators.
+Note: A redelegation fee of 0.002% applies to discourage frequent switching between validators.
-On testnet the fee rate is 0.02% and on mainnet the fee rate is 0.002%.

 <img src={Stake6} width="400"/>